Chromatic convergence for the algebraic K-theory of the sphere spectrum: Proof of Theorem for p=2

 We get the following ``$K$-theoretic Tate-Poitou duality'' style result at the prime $2$ as in~\cite{BM-ktpd} at odd primes.

 \begin{cor} At the prime $2$,

 \end{cor}

 The odd case in~\cite{BM-ktpd} proves a little more, identifying the weak equivalence intrinsically as an Anderson duality pairing.
 For use in Section~\ref{sec:Sploc}, we conjecture that the corresponding refinement also holds at the prime~2.
+Since writing the original draft of this paper, the following conjecture has been resolved in the affirmative by Cho~\cite[1.2]{Cho-ktpd}.

 \begin{conj} At the prime $2$, for an isomorphism

 the map

 induced by the $K(\bZ)$-module structure on the fiber makes $L_{K(1)}(K(\bZ))$ and $\Sigma L_{K(1)}(\Fib(\trc_{\bZ}))$ into an Anderson duality pair. \end{conj}